 46 – Besakih Temple

-Besakih Temple has been known as Bali’s ‘Mother Temple’ for over 1000 years and is perched 1000 metres high on the southwestern slopes of Mount Agung.
+Besakih Temple has been known as Bali’s ‘Mother Temple’ for over 1000 years and is perched 1000 meters high on the southwestern slopes of Mount Agung.
 This represents the primary religious site in Bali – an extensive complex of at least 86 temples.
 Here, you will breathe real spirituality.

 47 – Pod Chocolate Factory